Sat, 04/22/2023 - 10:00am to 11:00am

 Today the area is designated an industrial sanctuary, but the communities that were displaced or damaged by this so-called sanctuary see it as an industrial sacrifice zone.

-On this episode of Locus Focus we premiere Once a Braided River, a new documentary by Barbara Bernstein, that tells the story of the river before it was transformed into a Superfund Site and features community groups and activists working to reclaim this stretch of river as a place where people and wildlife who depend upon the river for their homes, jobs and migration routes can thrive.
+On this special Earth Day episode of Locus Focus, we rebroadcast Once a Braided River, a documentary by Barbara Bernstein, that tells the story of the river before it was transformed into a Superfund Site and features community groups and activists working to reclaim this stretch of river as a place where people and wildlife who depend upon the river for their homes, jobs and migration routes can thrive.

 This program was funded by the Regional Arts & Culture Council and Stand up to Oil.